cmc-msu-ai/ap-reflect/README.md

 ## Installation

+You can install the `ap-reflect` from Hackage:

+    $ cabal install ap-reflect

+or directly from the repository:

     $ git clone https://github.com/cmc-msu-ai/ap-reflect
     $ cd ap-reflect
     $ cabal install

 For some possibilities of using this library you may need to install `simple-reflect`.
 It is available from [Hackage](http://hackage.haskell.org/package/simple-reflect).
 Install it, by typing: